morkin1792/Re-Encrypt/README.md

 ![]()

 ## TODO
+- recovery dates, ideas:
+    - keep data in annotation
+    - use a fast hash for each requests
+- encode field cant be confused with response
+- handle errors message errors for auto reencrypt
+- breakline before Encode / Encrypt
 - replace/search over plaintext
 - websockets support
+    // api.userInterface().registerWebSocketMessageEditorProvider();
+    // api.userInterface().createWebSocketMessageEditor
 - save command history by time ?is it possible to get time from repeater and history requests?
 - patterns pre defined
 - encryption pre defined